-This type of coupling is sometimes called magnetic coupling and is generally used by both low and high frequency systems.
-It also explains some of the reasons low and high frequency systems work the way they do.
+This type of coupling is called magnetic coupling and is generally used by both low and high-frequency systems.
+It also explains why low, and high-frequency systems work the way they do.

-Generally, the inductive coupling process works like this—when the reader/antenna and tag are within range of one another, the reader/antenna creates a magnetic field, that magnetic field then causes the nearby tag to couple with the reader.
+Generally, the inductive coupling process works like this.
+When the reader/antenna and tag are within range, the reader/antenna creates a magnetic field.
+That magnetic field then causes the nearby tag to couple with the reader.
 When the two couple, electricity is sent from the reader through the conductive antenna of the tag, sending power through the tag and allowing the stored data to be read.

-This power transfer which occurs during the inductive coupling process explains a couple of reasons why low and high frequency tags work the way they do.
+This power transfer which occurs during the inductive coupling process, explains why low and high-frequency tags work the way they do.

 First, it explains the read distance.
-Since the power transfer can only occur within close proximity, inductively coupled tags can only be read within a short distance.
-This is why low and high frequency tags need to be within a fairly short range of the reader to be recognized.
+Since the power transfer can only occur within proximity, readers can only interpret inductively coupled tags within a short distance.
+This is why low, and high-frequency tags need to be within a relatively short range of the reader to be recognized.

 The radiative coupling process begins when the reader starts radiating electromagnetic waves.
-It sends these waves out to any nearby tag to capture and reflect back to the reader (“backscatter”).
-This process can be compared to standing in a large field, yelling, and waiting to hear an echo.
+It sends these waves to any nearby tag to capture and reflect back to the reader (“backscatter”).
+We can compare this process to standing in a large field, yelling, and waiting to hear an echo.

-This type of coupling can allow for longer read distances since the tag and reader don’t need to be close enough to transfer electricity.
-However, if the reader is too far away to transfer electricity to the tag it will need an on board battery.
+Radiative coupling can allow for longer read distances since the tag and reader don’t need to be close enough to transfer electricity.
+However, if the reader is too far away to transmit electricity to the tag, it will require an onboard battery.

 As with any process, there are exceptions to the rules.
 Some near-field UHF tags operate by using inductive coupling as opposed to radiative.

-Coupling isn’t all there is to the relationship between a tag and a reader, in fact we’ve already lightly touched upon the next step.
+Coupling isn’t all there is to the relationship between a tag and a reader.

-Reading occurs immediately after coupling and involves the transfer of data, rather than electricity, from tag to reader/antenna.
-Bringing this back to the analogy from the beginning, coupling is like the reader/antenna saying hello to the tag and the tag saying hello in response.
-Reading is when the reader/antenna follows up the hello with a question and the tag answers.
+Reading occurs immediately after coupling and involves transferring data, rather than electricity, from tag to reader/antenna.
+Coupling is like the reader/antenna saying hello to the tag and the tag saying hello in response.
+Reading is when the reader/antenna follows up the hello with a question, and the tag answers.

-Coupling is an incredibly important factor of how RFID works.
-Which type is used is determined by the frequency of the tag, and the type of coupling used affects how the information stored in the tag is accessed, how far away the tag can be from the reader and whether or not the tag will need a battery to run, all important things to consider when implementing RFID.
+Coupling is a critical factor in how RFID works.
+The frequency of the tag and the type of coupling used affects how information is accessed.
+How far away the tag can be from the reader and whether or not the tag will need a battery to run are all essential things to consider when implementing RFID.

 The relationship between the tag and reader also adds a deeper dimension to RFID as the processes of reading and translating occur.